About FrodoKEM

 • Karen Easterbrook, Microsoft Research

-• Brian LaMacchia, Microsoft Research
+• Brian LaMacchia

 FrodoKEM builds on an extensive line of literature which is detailed in the specification.